-Delocalization is one of the most important developments in the globalization process.
-It is potentially space dependence.
-Therefore, enterprises become independent off space and capacity.
+- Delocalization: Delocalization is one of the most important developments in the globalization process.
+It is potentially space dependent.
+Therefore, enterprises become independent of space and capacity.
 It eliminates the need for a particular space.

-This property deals with the inter-organizational connections and with the internal process organization, in the sense of the standard and pattern organization.
-The interdependence is described in the life cycle stages of an virtual organization as a circular process of creation, operation, evaluation, and dissolution.
+- Temporalization: This property deals with the inter-organizational connections and with the internal process organization, in the sense of the standard and pattern organization.
+Interdependence is described in the life cycle stages of a virtual organization as a circular process of creation, operation, evaluation, and dissolution.

-Dematerialization has the virtual forms in products, communities, services, and so on along the development of the virtualization.
-With increasing virtualization products become potential immaterial.
+- Dematerialization: Dematerialization has the virtual forms in products, communities, services, and so on along the development of the virtualization.
+With increasing virtualization, products become potential immaterial.
 It means that all object areas are immaterial.
 Existing correlative confidence for members, lack of physical credits and executives can affect system performance and flexibility.

-The main reason for this property is increasing consumer demands.
-One of ways for encapsulating market is to handle to mass production along with personal requirements.
-Mass customization is one of the way for producers to fulfill customer demands and grave new markets.
+- Individualization: The main reason for this property is increasing consumer demands.
+One of the ways to encapsulate market is to handle mass production along with personal requirements.
+Mass customization is one of the ways for producers to fulfill customer demands and reach new markets.

-This property refers to integrate all atomized core competencies of the participants for satisfying customer.
+- Integrative Atomization: This property refers to integrating all atomized core competencies of the participants to satisfy the customer.

 Characteristics of a Virtual Organization:

-- Virtual organization does not have a corporeal presence but subsits electronically (virtually) on the Internet.
+- Virtual organization does not have a corporeal presence but subsist electronically (virtually) on the Internet.

 - Virtual organization is not constrained by the legal definition of a company.